How Much Does a Patio Cost to Build in 2025?

 Patio Sitting Wall

 Patio sitting walls cost anywhere from $15 to $60 per square foot.
 Retaining walls cost $3,200 to $8,700 or an average of $40 per square foot.
-You might need one of these for structural reasons or just to split the area visually.
+You might need one of these for structural reasons or to split the area visually.
 Either way, the material choices and size dictate your budget.

 Patio Cover or Roof

 Patio cover costs $5,000 to $25,000 or higher.
-These can even hit $50,000 or more if you opt for a high-end design, a large enclosure, insulation, or high-end materials.
+These can hit $50,000 or more if you opt for a high-end design, a large enclosure, insulation, or high-end materials.
 The room can essentially become part of your home.

 Pergolas

-Pergolas will cost between $2,150 to $6,000 on average.
-Because of custom designs, high-end materials, and size, you could pay upwards of $10,000 or more.
-The typical pergola is 10-by-10 feet, but sizes can range from 8-by-8 feet to 18-by-16 feet.
+Pergolas will cost between $2,000 and $6,000 on average.
+Because of custom designs, high-end materials, and size, you could pay upward of $10,000 or more.
+The standard pergola is 10-by-10 feet, but sizes range from 8-by-8 to 16-by-18 feet.

 Pergola MaterialAverage Cost per Square Foot